It’s estimated that 16.2 million adults in the United States had at least one major depressive episode in 2016.

 The amount these areas shrink is linked to the severity and length the depressive episode lasts.

-In the hippocampus, for example, noticeable changes can occur anywhere from 8 months to a year during a single bout of depression or multiple, shorter episodes.
+In the hippocampus, for example, noticeable changes can occur anywhere from during a single bout of depression or multiple, shorter episodes.

 That said, when a section of the brain shrinks, so do the functions associated with that particular section.

 For instance, the prefrontal cortex and amygdala work together to control emotional responses and the recognition of emotional cues in other people.
 This can potentially contribute to a reduction in empathy in individuals who have postpartum depression (PPD).